tggreene/goodplace/README.md

 - [ ] Add authorization for routes
 - [ ] Do more to split development time dependencies
 - [ ] CI tests (Github Actions)
-- [ ] Improve appearance of side menu
 - [ ] Add individual pages for server errors
 - [ ] Add components to wrap inertia links, buttons